Online Security Best Practices for Businesses

 • Regularly review login history and account changes

-• Regularly review and enable account features and alerts that may help you protect your account (ie, email/phone # changes, added users, account activity)
+• Regularly review and enable account features and alerts that may help you protect your account (email address, phone number changes, added users, account activity)

 • If something doesn’t look right, report it immediately to your financial institution or credit card company